 The arbitrators conducting the negotiations give the caliph title to the Syrian.
 Realizing he will have to fight on, Ali tries to convince the men who had deserted to join him again.
 When they refuse, Ali massacres them, causing his remaining army to desert.
 Many nights later, as Ali prays, an assassin murders him to avenge the death of his comrades.

-Deep falls the cold desert night.
-The prophet Muhammed's second cousin Husayn, son of Ali, stares into a fire.
+During the cold desert night, the prophet Muhammed's second cousin Husayn, son of Ali, stares into a fire.
 He is camped with 200 of his fellow revolutionaries around him.
 They are on the run from a 4000 man army, after refusing to pledge allegiance and pay taxes to Syria.
 Husayn wonders how to reunite Muslims, who have now split into two groups, those who pledge loyalty to God and Ali, called Shiites, and those who follow God and the new Syrian caliph, called Sunnis.

 Husayn shudders with a deadly chill and moves closer to the fire.
 It is his last thought before he and his men are killed by a torrent of Sunni arrows.
 In our modern times, Saddam Hussien will claim to be a direct descendant of Husayn, Ali, and Muhammad.
 Husayn and his father Ali are buried in neighboring towns, Karbala and Najaf, between the Tigris and Euphrates.
 Both sites become Shiite holy places equal to Mecca.